 Make their old favorites, but with real ingredients

-Eating real food doesn’t mean you have to throw out your stash of favorite family recipes.
+Eating real food doesn't mean you have to throw out your stash of favorite family recipes.
 It does mean you will probably have to adjust them to make them with quality ingredients.
-If it calls for cream of whatever soup, you could try real cream instead or something like this homemade version (at this bottom of this recipe).
+If it calls for cream of whatever soup, you could try real cream instead or homemade version.
 If it calls for a boxed or canned ingredient, just look for the real single ingredient version of that food.
 What does your family like?
-Do they like chicken nuggets?
+Do they like chicken strips?
 Cool!
-Make them at home!
-It’s simple.
+Make homemade chicken strips!
+It's simple.
 Do they like pizza?
 Great!
 Make homemade pizza.
-My homemade pizza is some of the best I’ve ever had and it takes less than 30 minutes to make.
-It’s sooooo delicious.
+My homemade pizza is some of the best I've ever had and it's actually not too complicated.
 The internet is your friend.
 Google can help you find many delicious versions of your old favorites.
-Please do not look for “skinny” fat free versions of these recipes though.
+Please do not look for "skinny" fat free versions of these recipes though.
 Fat free means free of vitamins and nutrition.
 Not only do fats carry fat soluble vitamins, they also help you absorb the vitamins and minerals of your vegetables.

 Let them pick out the menu

 This is a great tip that I often use with my family.
 Get their input on what sounds good to them.
 Ask them for suggestions.
-This way they are part of the process, and it’s not you just forcing this new lifestyle on them.
+This way they are part of the process, and it's not you just forcing this new lifestyle on them.
 If they are clueless, make a list of several options and let them choose.
-If you have multiple kids in your family, they can all choose one meal a week.
+If you have multiple kids in your family, they can all choose one meal a week to put on your family favorites master list.
 This also takes some pressure off of you to always have to think of something new.

 Have them help you